-Image 6: Dutch Neck Presbyterian Church
+Image 56: Dutch Neck Presbyterian Church

-Image 7: Historic core of Dutch Neck
+Image 67: Historic core of Dutch Neck (General Store and Post Office)

 From its core, Dutch Neck extends outwardly along both Village Road East and Village Road West.
-Among these two branches of the hamlet, Dutch Neck's historic character is more apparent along Village Road East.
-There, several historic dwellings - many of which were constructed between 1765 to 1850 - are situated on smaller lots in close proximity to the road's right-of-way.
+Dutch Neck's historic character is more apparent along Village Road East with several historic dwellings - many of which were constructed between 1765 to 1850 - are situated on smaller lots in close proximity to the road's right-of-way.